getsops/sops/README.rst

 YAML and JSON type extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``sops`` uses the file extension to decide which encryption method to use on the file
+SOPS uses the file extension to decide which encryption method to use on the file
 content. ``YAML``, ``JSON``, ``ENV``, and ``INI`` files are treated as trees of data, and key/values are
 extracted from the files to only encrypt the leaf values.
 The tree structure is also
 used to check the integrity of the file.